chatmail/specs/group-membership/README.md

-We want a protocol that results in all devices that think they are part of the member list to eventually converge to the same member list given the following conditions:
+We want a protocol that results in all devices that think they are part of the member list to eventually converge to the same or disjoint member list (see Limitations below for why the same member list on all devices is not guaranteed) given the following conditions:

 1. All devices that think they are members of the group keep sending messages to the group.